 Where stories begin

-Whether you end up strolling along the pretty, cobbled streets of Paris, riding a cable car to glacial panoramas above Chamonix, or seeing the lily ponds and gardens at Monet's country home in Giverny, your holiday in France will leave you with unforgettable memories an experiences to treasure.
+Whether you end up exploring the pretty streets and elegant boulevards of Paris, riding a cable car to discover glacial panoramas above Chamonix, or seeing the lily ponds and gardens at Monet's country home in Giverny, your holiday in France will leave you with unforgettable memories an experiences to treasure.

-Between the countryside and the coast, and from the mountains to the rivers, canals and cities, there’s something for everyone on a holiday in France.
+Between the countryside and the coast, and from the mountains to the rivers, canals and cities, there’s something for everyone on a holiday to France.

-Wherever you travel, you’ll experience fine food, with each region adding to the overall mix with its specialities, whether soft, ripe cheeses and apple dishes from Normandy, traditional countryside fare of dishes like coq au vin, cassoulet, confit de canard, rabbit or beef bourguignon, rich, calorie-laden, winter-warming alpine dishes like tartiflette or fondue, or the bounty from the sea in dishes like Provence’s famed bouillabaisse, you’re never far from great food in France.
-With iconic, traditional dishes like escargots, foie gras, cuisses de grenouilles (frogs’ legs) and the simple pleasures of frites and croque monsieur the choice is endless.
-Wines are grown in virtually every French region, except Normandy, where cidre and calvados rule, and whether it’s champagne from the Epernay, crisp whites from the Loire, the celebrated grands crus of Burgundy and Bordeaux, rosés from Anjou and Provence, the flinty whites of Macon and the earthy Malbecs from Cahors, the choice , from inexpensive vin de pays to the wallet-emptying vintages of the famous chateaux, north, south, east or west, you are assured of fine wine to match the fine food of France.
+Wherever you travel, you’ll experience fine food, with each region adding to the overall mix with its specialities.
+Whether it's the soft, ripe cheeses and apple dishes of Normandy; traditional country fare like coq au vin, cassoulet, rabbit or beef bourguignon; rich, calorie-laden, alpine dishes like tartiflette or fondue; or the bounty of the sea in dishes like Provence’s famed bouillabaisse, you’re never far from great food in France.
+There are iconic, traditional dishes to try, like escargots, foie gras and cuisses de grenouilles (frogs’ legs), as well as the simple pleasures of frites and croque monsieur.
+The choice is endless.